In this article, you will understand the chronology of the fundraising process in 5 steps and we will answer the question « How to raise funds » :

 - The business strategy.
 Here the branding, marketing and sales of the startup are audited to estimate the growth potential.

-4 – Negotiation of letters of intent
+4 – Letter of intent negotiations

 An important document is negotiated and written during this phase.
 It is the letter of intent (or L.O.I.).